 To qualify for the Federal Work-Study Program, students must first complete a Free Application for Federal Student Aid (FAFSA) which they can access at www.fafsa.ed.gov.

 How Do Qualified Students Find a Job?

-Students who are initially awarded work-study have until June 30th to accept or decline their award through either EagleNet or by contacting the One Stop office.
-Students who are not initially awarded may contact the One Stop office or Brenda Schafer after July 1st to check if they are eligible for work-study.
+Students will receive an e-mail from Financial Aid notifying if they are eligible for work study.
+If you do not receive this notification and want to check your eligibility, please contact the One Stop Office at 319-398-7600.
 Being eligible for work-study is not a guarantee that a student will be placed in a work-study job.
 Work-study positions are not pre-assigned.
 If you are eligible, click on the Current Work-Study Openings link at the right to view all current job openings.
 Students must apply for jobs and be hired on an individual basis.
 Most work-study positions begin in the Fall semester.
-If students qualify for Summer work-study and want to begin or continue work in the Summer, they should contact Brenda Schafer at 319-398-4934 or e-mail firstname.lastname@example.org.
+If students qualify for Summer work-study and want to begin or continue work in the Summer, they should contact Brenda Schafer at 319-398-4934 or e-mail email@example.com.

 What If a Student Doesn't Qualify for Aid?

 If students do not qualify for financial aid but would still like to obtain a part-time job while attending school, they can click on the "Non Work-Study Jobs" links at the right.
 This link is a list of full and part-time jobs that employers have posted on our Jobs website.

 For more information, contact Brenda Schafer (319) 398-4934, or 1-800-332-2055 ext.
 4934 or e-mail her at firstname.lastname@example.org.
 Brenda's office is located in Iowa Hall 108.